apache/kyuubi/README.md

 ## What is Kyuubi?

-Kyuubi is a distributed multi-tenant Thrift JDBC/ODBC server for large-scale data management, processing, and analytics, built on top of Apache Spark and designed to support more engines (i.e., Flink).
-It has been open-sourced by NetEase since 2018.
-We are aiming to make Kyuubi an "out-of-the-box" tool for data warehouses and data lakes.
+Apache Kyuubi™ is a distributed and multi-tenant gateway to provide serverless SQL on data warehouses and lakehouses.

 Kyuubi provides a pure SQL gateway through Thrift JDBC/ODBC interface for end-users to manipulate large-scale data with pre-programmed and extensible Spark SQL engines.
 This "out-of-the-box" model minimizes the barriers and costs for end-users to use Spark at the client side.
 At the server-side, Kyuubi server and engines' multi-tenant architecture provides the administrators a way to achieve computing resource isolation, data security, high availability, high client concurrency, etc.